How to get rid of Spider Mites

 The eggs are transparent and minuscule and will hatch within 3 days, they have a hard outer shell to protect the eggs from attack.
 Many growers confuse these eggs as sessile glands, always get a second opinion if unsure, one notable difference is that sessile glands will rarely be cloudy, the eggs are always milky white, amber or red.

-If spider mites are not noticed within a couple of days after noticing health problems they can take over your grow room within a week easily.
+If spider mites are not noticed early, health problems they can take over your grow room within a week.

-To get rid of these nasty little pests I like to make up an organic spray to try deter/kill them from the growing area.
+To get rid of these nasty little pests I like to make up an natural spray to try deter/kill them from the growing area.

 What you will need: